dotcomerror/BWI/replit.md

-# BonziWORLD
+# BonziWORLD Independent

 ## Overview
-BonziWORLD is a nostalgic chat application featuring animated Bonzi Buddy characters.
+BonziWORLD Independent is a nostalgic chat application featuring animated Bonzi Buddy characters.
 Users can join chat rooms, customize their Bonzi character, and communicate with others in real-time using Socket.io.

 ## Project Structure
 ```